Model reduction in acoustic inversion by artificial neural network

-where $\phi(\meas{y})$ is the unknown mapping that converts the real world measurement signal $\meas{y}$ to a corresponding surrogate model signal $\fast{A}(\fast{v})=\fast{y}$.
 Mapping $\phi$ is extremely complex, and finding a closed form approximation of the mapping would be difficult.
 On the other hand, the universal approximation theorem states \cite{NIPS2017_7203, math7100992} that a large space of real-valued functions can be approximated by ANN.
 Therefore, in the NNAEE approach, the mapping $\phi$ is trained and approximated by an ANN.
 To compute the reconstruction $v$ from the measured signal $\meas{y}$, the surrogate numerical model (\ref{eq:inverseprob}) can be utilized without compromising the quality, if the mapping $\phi$ is accurate enough.
 In the current paper, we utilize an adjoint method, similar to \cite{roy2010sound}, to solve the inverse problem.
 However, other methods could also be used.